Gooey-Goo/BTANoNameDyes/README.md

 + Royal Purple
   - OBTAINING: From snail slime, which is dropped by sea snails but also produced periodically by them.
   - RENEWING: Due to infrequent spawns, it's better to farm sea snails than to kill them.
++ Viridian
+  - OBTAINING: From eskolaite, which is obtained from mining eskolaite ore or as loot from tromelling slush.
+  - RENEWING: Effectively renewable through tromelling.